yiisoft/file-router/docs/guide/en/README.md

 }
 ```

-> Note: Once you override the actions map, the router will only look for the actions specified in the map.
+> Note: Once you override the action map, the router will only look for the actions specified in the map.
 > In the example above, the router will fail to find the `index` / `delete`, etc. actions

 ### Route collision